Soccer Entering Or Re-Entering The Field Of Play Without Permission

 What is entering or re-entering the field of play without permission in soccer?

-Entering or re-entering the field of play without permission are delay of the game penalties, which usually result in a yellow card and a free kick.
-These non-contact penalties have increased during the last few years due to the two additional substitutions and the higher injury rate.
-Entering the field without permission refers to the violation committed by a player that comes on the field before the substitution is made, while re-entering the field without permission occurs when an injured player resumes playing without checking in with the referee.
+Entering or re-entering the field of play without permission are delay of game penalties which result in a yellow card and a free kick.
+Entering the field without permission refers to the violation committed by a player that comes on the field before the substitution is made while re-entering the field without permission occurs when an injured player resumes playing without checking in with the referee.

 What are the consequences of being called for entering or re-entering the field of play without permission in soccer?